gerasimenkoab/simple_psf_extractor/README.md

 # simple_psf_extractor
-implementation of simple extractor of experimental PSF
+Implementation of simple experimental PSF extractor and deconvolutor

  - help in all modules
- - remove unused interface elements in deconvolutor
+ - array metrics usage and additional image intensity analysis